Local DC

 Great Falls Park & Old Angler’s Inn

-Hike: Great Falls encompasses over 800 acres along the Potomac River in Virginia and Maryland and boasts some of the most majestic nature and stunning vistas in the DC area along with excellent opportunities for outdoor recreation.
+Hike: Great Falls encompasses over 800 acres along the Potomac River in Virginia and Maryland and boasts some of the most majestic nature and stunning vistas in the DC area — along with excellent opportunities for outdoor recreation.
 The Virginia side is officially Great Falls Park, while the Maryland side is actually part of the C&O Canal National Historical Park, but with the main attraction — the gorgeous cascades of the Mather Gorge — the same for each, it’s all considered Great Falls.
 And it absolutely lives up to the name.
 The Billy Goat Trail on the Maryland side is the most well known hiking route in the park, and maybe even in the DC area.
 It’s just under five miles and winds through trees, over clusters of large rocks, and along rooty paths in the area between the C&O Canal and Potomac River.
-It’s rugged and fun and offers breathtaking vistas, There are also designated overlooks, one just a short walk from the parking lot and the other further down the tow path, where you can take in breathtaking views of the Mather Gorge.
+It’s rugged and fun and offers breathtaking vistas.
+There are also designated overlooks, one just a short walk from the parking lot and the other further down the tow path, where you can take in spectacular views of the Mather Gorge.

-Aprés Hike: The lovely setting of Old Angler’s Inn amid tall trees just across the road from the C&O Canal make it a popular stop after a hike on the Maryland side of Great Falls.
-The patio is lovely and laid back, especially during the day, and there is often live music on weekends.
+Aprés Hike: The lovely setting of Old Angler’s Inn amid tall trees just across the road from the C&O Canal makes it a popular stop after a hike on the Maryland side of Great Falls.
+The patio is nice and laid back, especially during the day, and there is often live music on weekends.
 The beer garden menu has lots of sandwich and pizza options.
 Prices are a little high, but the pretty surroundings and relaxing vibe are worth it.

 Read more about Great Falls on KidFriendly DC.